Geonkick-Synthesizer/geonkick/doc/Documentation.md

      of "Oscillator 1".
    - Buttons "L1", "L2", "L3" will set envelope area to display only
    the envelopes for the layer 1, 2, or 3
+   - When hovering over/selecting the envelope point, it will display the point's coordinates (value, time)

 #### Envelope points